 We ran a few benchmarks before to demonstrate the design and performance improvements of the AML-S905X-CC (Le Potato) platform over the Raspberry Pi 3 Model B. Although we’ve released the numbers, we never quite gave any visual presentation of said improvements.
-Here is some graphs to help you understand the differences.
+Here are some graphs to help you understand the differences.

 The Sysbench CPU test is an useless benchmark for comparing relative hardware performance when using different distros but it does demonstrate architecture advantages of a modern ARMv8 ecosystem over legacy ARM ISA ecyosystems.
 Raspberry Pi 3’s throughput in combination with Raspbian does not perform well since it is based on ARMv6.
 AML-S905X-CC with ARMv8 Ubuntu takes less than 1/10th the time to complete the same task.